“My fight for the only right treatment – proton therapy in Prague!”

 Naturally, the family contacted the NHS about Samantha’s treatment.
 They received a negative reply.
 Mr Williams added: “The differences in the two types of treatment are like comparing the after-effects of a ‘smart’ bomb, to a ‘carpet’ bomb – laying waste to everything around the targeted area.
 It’s a disgrace proton treatment isn’t offered on the NHS“, continues Mr Williams.
 He is also disappointed with the overall approach of the British specialists.
 “All except one diminish the value of protons.
 That’s why we have to go to Prague to receive treatment.
 It costs £65,000 overall, lasting eight weeks” concludes Mr Williams.

-But thanks to public donations and a crowd funding website, Samantha managed to raise most of the money to pay for her treatment in Prague.
+Thanks to public donations and a crowd funding website, Samantha managed to raise most of the money to pay for her treatment in Prague.

 She has only mild side effects after treatment as a red skin and dry throat but she know this is nothing compared to what could have been the possible long-term or chronic side effects…